 There’s so much I love about this meal: the tender sweet potatoes, the wonderful scent of the rice, the brightness and color of the sauce to offset all of the earthy, starchy goodness.
 Not a super original meal, nothing fancy, but on Friday night when I made it, it was exactly what I wanted: something just familiar and comforting enough, with a few new-to-me touches.
 Here’s the recipe.

-- 1 tablespoon + 2 teaspoons neutral vegetable oil (such as safflower, grapeseed, or refined avocado)
+- 1 tablespoon + 2 teaspoons neutral vegetable oil, such as grapeseed or refined avocado

 - 1 cup long grain brown rice, soaked for an hour or two if possible, drained

 - 1/3 cup toasted coconut flakes or regular coconut flakes